Generic Name: complement C1 esterase inhibitor (KOM ple ment C1 ES ter ase in HIB it or)

 You should not use this medicine if have ever had a life-threatening allergic reaction to Haegarda.

-Haegarda is made from human plasma (part of the blood) which may contain viruses and other infectious agents.
-Donated plasma is tested and treated to reduce the risk of it containing infectious agents, but there is still a small possibility it could transmit disease.
-Talk with your doctor about the risks and benefits of using this medication.
+Haegarda is made from donated human plasma and may contain viruses or other infectious agents.
+Donated plasma is tested and treated to reduce the risk of contamination, but there is still a small possibility it could transmit disease.
+Ask your doctor about any possible risk.

 How should I use Haegarda?